1NF3RM0/MyBot/README.md

 -   **Real-Time Communication:** [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) are used to stream live logs and status updates from the backend to the frontend.
 -   **Database:** [SQLite](https://www.sqlite.org/index.html) is used for logging all trade events and strategy performance data.

+## ⚠️ Troubleshooting and Recent Fixes

+### Database Schema Mismatch (`no such column: trade_log.current_pnl`)

+**Problem:** After updating the bot's code, you might encounter an error like `sqlalchemy.exc.OperationalError: (sqlite3.OperationalError) no such column: trade_log.current_pnl`.
+This happens when the database schema (the structure of your `trading_app.db` file) is out of sync with the application's code (specifically, the `TradeLog` model in `src/database.py`).

+**Solution:** To resolve this, you need to update your database schema.
+The simplest way to do this (especially during development) is to:

+1.  **Stop the bot and the FastAPI server.**
+2.  **Delete the existing `trading_app.db` file.** You can do this by running:
+    ```bash
+    rm trading_app.db
+    ```
+    **WARNING: This will erase all your historical trade data.** If you have important data, please back it up first.
+3.  **Restart the FastAPI server.** This will cause the application to recreate the database with the correct, updated schema.

+### Contract Monitoring Warnings

+After recent updates, you might observe the following warnings during bot operation:

+1.  **`⚠ Contract XXXXX for YYY has no 'trade_log_id'.
+Skipping local database updates for this contract, but continuing to monitor its status on Deriv.`**
+    *   **Explanation:** This warning is expected.
+It means the bot found contracts on your Deriv account that it didn't initiate itself (e.g., manually opened trades, or trades opened by the bot before a restart that cleared its internal memory).
+Since these contracts don't have a corresponding entry in the bot's local database, the bot cannot update their P/L or status in your local trade log.
+It will still monitor them on Deriv and remove them from its internal list when they close.
+    *   **Impact:** These specific contracts won't appear in your local trade history or contribute to the web app's metrics.

+2.  **`⚠ Resale not available for contract XXXXX.
+Continuing to monitor.`**
+    *   **Explanation:** This is also expected behavior.
+The Deriv API sometimes indicates that certain contracts cannot be sold before their natural expiry due to market conditions or contract type.
+The bot is correctly identifying these and will not attempt to sell them early, even if stop-loss or take-profit conditions are met.
+It will simply wait for the contract to expire naturally.
+    *   **Impact:** The bot won't perform early exits for these contracts.

+3.  **`⚠ RSI not available for contract XXXXX.
+Skipping early exit checks based on RSI.`**
+    *   **Explanation:** This warning suggests that for some contracts, the bot was unable to calculate the Relative Strength Index (RSI).
+This could be due to insufficient historical data for that specific symbol, or a temporary data fetching issue.
+    *   **Impact:** The bot will not use RSI-based early exit strategies for these particular contracts.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.